Reasons for Jawbone Loss and Deterioration

 Misalignment issues can create a situation in the mouth where some teeth no longer have an opposing tooth structure.
 The unopposed tooth can over-erupt, causing deterioration of the underlying bone.

-Some conditions or syndromes known as birth defects are characterized by missing portions of the teeth, facial bones, jaw or skull.
-Oral and maxillofacial surgeons Drs.
-Wayne Tipps, Steven Tipps, Jones, Spann or Miller may be able to perform a bone graft procedure to restore bone function and growth where it may be absent.
+Some conditions or syndromes known as birth defects are characterized by missing portions of the teeth, facial bones, jaw, or skull.
+Dr. Jones, Dr. Spann, Dr. Miller, and Dr. Megison may be able to perform a bone graft procedure to restore bone function and growth where it may be absent.

-This condition usually develops over several years, and may result in insufficient bone fro the placement of dental implants.
-Oral and maxillofacial surgeons Drs.
-Wayne Tipps, Steven Tipps, Jones, Spann or Miller can perform a procedure called a sinus lift that can treat enlarged sinuses.
+This condition usually develops over several years and may result in insufficient bone from the placement of dental implants Dr. Jones, Dr. Spann, Dr. Miller, and Dr. Megison can perform a procedure called a “sinus lift” that can treat enlarged sinuses.